janishar/PlaceHolderView/docs/terminology.md

 title: Terminology
 sidebar_label: Terminology
 ---
-## PlaceHolderView supplies Annotations that does three functions:
+## PlaceHolderView annotations does three functions:
 1. Define configuration through annotation on the class.
 2. Bind the object references to the annotated global variables.
 3. Bind callbacks to the defined class methods.

+## Resolver
+In the PlaceHolderView a resolver implies the item view class object added to the list.

 ## Item View Configuration
 A class that serves as the item view defines the properties and actions on ballback.
 Some common annotations are provided for the view configuration.